zxkane/awesome-mcp-servers/README.md

 - [@modelcontextprotocol/server-bluesky](https://github.com/keturiosakys/bluesky-context-server) 📇 ☁️ - Bluesky instance integration for querying and interaction
 - [MarkusPfundstein/mcp-gsuite](https://github.com/MarkusPfundstein/mcp-gsuite) - 🐍 ☁️ - Integration with gmail.

+### 👤 <a name="customer-data-platforms></a>Customer Data Platforms

+Provides access to customer profiles inside of customer data platforms

+- [sergehuber/inoyu-mcp-unomi-server](https://github.com/sergehuber/inoyu-mcp-unomi-server) 📇 ☁️ - An MCP server to access and updates profiles on an Apache Unomi CDP server.

 ### 🗄️ <a name="databases"></a>Databases

 Secure database access with schema inspection capabilities.
 Enables querying and analyzing data while maintaining read-only safety by default.